Absolute Power (comics): Issue #2: "Resistance"

 The remaining heroes regroup in the Fortress of Solitude.
-Waller, Brainiac Queen and Failsafe have taken over the Hall of Justice while trying to find the rest of the resistance.
-While Superman heals from his wound, the rest of the heroes argue who should be the leader of the resistance.
+Waller, Brainiac Queen, and Failsafe have taken over the Hall of Justice while trying to locate the rest of the resistance.
+While Superman heals from his wound, the rest of the heroes argue over who should be the leader of the resistance.
 Nightwing calms everyone down, and the heroes decide Nightwing should be the leader of the resistance.
 Nightwing asks Batman to find if Amanda Waller has a Mother Box, Superman to gather allies in the multiverse, Black Canary to find out why Green Arrow is working for Waller, and Wonder Woman and Robin to find Waller's prison.
 A possessed Jon Kent and Brainiac Queen attack the heroes.
 Brainiac Queen captures Yara Flor, Wonder Girl, and Red Tornado while the rest of Task Force VII arrive.
 Dreamer arrives, but is disturbed by how callous Amanda Waller is to the heroes.
-Blue Beetle and Mister Terrific use the Phantom Zone projector to escape and Superman asks the Fortress of Solitude to self-destruct.
-Wonder Woman and Aquaman destroy the glass dome containing Kandor, which allows the miniature Kryptonians to distract Brainiac Queen long enough for Dreamer to send the rest of the heroes to the Phantom Zone before the Fortress explodes.
+Blue Beetle and Mister Terrific use the Phantom Zone projector to escape and Superman has the Fortress of Solitude self-destruct.
+Wonder Woman and Aquaman destroy the glass dome containing Kandor, allowing its inhabitants to distract Brainiac Queen long enough for Dreamer to send the rest of the heroes to the Phantom Zone before the Fortress explodes.
 Brainiac Queen repossesses Jon Kent while Green Arrow grabs Time Commander's hourglass.